Changes (Black Sabbath song): Charts

+Cover versions

 Ozzy and Kelly Osbourne version

 Three decades later, Ozzy recorded another version of the song, this time with his daughter, Kelly Osbourne as a duet.
 The revised lyrics for this version, released on 8 December 2003, reflect the moments of their life together.
+Ozzy said Kelly wanted a song about her after he made songs about her siblings on Ozzmosis—"Aimee" about Aimee Osbourne and "My Little Man" about Jack Osbourne—and so he decided to help her career re-recording "one of my favourite songs of all time".
 The single reached number one on the UK Singles Chart, becoming the second father-daughter duet to top the chart after Frank and Nancy Sinatra did so with "Somethin' Stupid" in 1967.
 "Changes" also reached the top 20 in Germany, Ireland, and Norway.

 According to the Ozzy Osbourne official website, the single sold over one million copies.
-This version of the song was ranked number 27 on the "50 Worst Songs of the '00s" list in a 2009 Village Voice article.
+Maura Johnston of The Village Voice ranked the song at number 27 on her list of the "50 Worst Songs of the '00s".

+Following Ozzy Osbourne's death in July 2025, the song debuted at number eight on the UK Singles Downloads Chart, peaking at number seven, one week later.